bamason2/ttp451-module/docs/labs/Lab_6.md

 - Explain why the particular pattern of controls was selected.

 The calibration you have calculated will meet the steady state performance requirements upon which the objectives of the exercise were originally set.
 The timeliness of torque delivery is not addressed and you are asked to consider how you would augment such a steady state control in order to achieve good transient operation.

+The flowchart below describes the optimisation process, whether manual or automatic.

 ![image](figs/lab6/fig_1_optimisation_flowchart.png)